SKIP TO PAGE CONTENT

 Farrell Hall

-Dr. Dunphy earned his Bachelor of Science in Chemistry from Walsh University, Master of Science in Clinical Chemistry from Youngstown State University and a Ph.D. in Biochemistry from The University of Akron.
+Dr. Dunphy earned a Bachelor of Science in Chemistry from Walsh University, a Master of Science in Clinical Chemistry from Youngtown State University, and a Doctor of Philosophy in Biochemistry from the University of Akron.

 Basic Clinical Biochemistry for Allied Health Care Students.
 Manuscript in progress for publication in late 2020, Kendall Hunt Publishers.